International Aviation College, Ilorin

 International Aviation College, Ilorin is an aviation training school in Ilorin, Kwara State, Nigeria.
 The college was established in 2011 by the Kwara State Government through a public private partnership with an aviation consult.

 The college is located along Airport road, Ilorin and is very close to the Ilorin international airport.
 The college has trained over 110 pilots since its establishment.
-The college appoints AVM Abdul Yekini Bello (rtd) as new rector on 1st of March, 2022.
+The college appoints AVM Abdul Yekini Bello (rtd) as new rector on 1 March 2022.

+History

+The International Aviation College, Ilorin (IAC) was established in 2011 by the Kwara State Government through a public-private partnership with an aviation consulting firm.
+The college is located along Airport Road in Ilorin, close to the Ilorin International Airport.

+The IAC is an aviation training institution in Nigeria.
+It is accredited by the Nigerian Civil Aviation Authority (NCAA) and the International Civil Aviation Organization (ICAO).
+The college is also a member of the African Association of Aviation Training Organizations (AAATO).

+Courses

+The college offers a variety of aviation courses, including: